minimize etol ftol maxiter maxeval

 Note that a cutoff Lennard-Jones potential (and others) can be shifted so that its energy is 0.0 at the cutoff via the pair_modify command.
 See the doc pages for individual pair styles for details.
 Note that Coulombic potentials always have a cutoff, unless versions with a long-range component are used (e.g. pair_style lj/cut/coul/long).
 The CHARMM potentials go to 0.0 at the cutoff (e.g. pair_style lj/charmm/coul/charmm), as do the GROMACS potentials (e.g. pair_style lj/gromacs).

 If a soft potential (pair_style soft) is used the Astop value is used for the prefactor (no time dependence).

 The fix box/relax command can be used to apply an external pressure to the simulation box and allow it to shrink/expand during the minimization.

 Only a few other fixes (typically those that apply force constraints) are invoked during minimization.
 See the doc pages for individual fix commands to see which ones are relevant.
 Current examples of fixes that can be used include:

-IMPORTANT NOTE: Some fixes which are invoked during minimization have an associated potential energy.
+Some fixes which are invoked during minimization have an associated potential energy.
 For that energy to be included in the total potential energy of the system (the quantity being minimized), you MUST enable the fix_modify energy option for that fix.
 The doc pages for individual fix commands specify if this should be done.